 Victor Waldemar Balli (1957), Swiss citizen, M.A.
 Economics (University of St. Gallen (HSG), Switzerland) and MSc Chemical Engineer (Swiss Federal Institute of Technology in Zurich (ETH), Switzerland), was appointed as a member of the Board of Directors in 2019.
 Mr. Balli is a member of Sika's Audit Committee and Sustainability Committee.
-In addition to his mandate at Sika, Mr. Balli is a member of the board of directors of Givaudan SA, Vernier, Switzerland (listed company), Medacta International SA, Castel San Pietro, Switzerland (listed company) and KWS Saat SE, Einbeck, Germany (listed company).
-Furthermore, Mr. Balli is a member of the board of directors of the board of directors of the Swiss Federal Audit Oversight Authority (FAOA), Hemro AG, Bachenbülach, Switzerland and Louis Dreyfus Holding BV, Amsterdam, Netherlands.
+In addition to his mandate at Sika, Mr. Balli is a member of the board of directors of Givaudan SA, Vernier, Switzerland (listed company), Medacta International SA, Castel San Pietro, Switzerland (listed company) and KWS SAAT SE & Co.
+KGaA, Einbeck, Germany (listed company).
+Furthermore, Mr. Balli is a member of the board of directors of the Swiss Federal Audit Oversight Authority (FAOA), Hemro AG, Bachenbülach, Switzerland and Louis Dreyfus Company International Holding BV, Amsterdam, Netherlands.

 Paul Schuler (1955), Swiss citizen, MBA (Graduate School of Business Administration, University of Washington/Zurich), was appointed as a member of the Board of Directors in 2021.
-He was CEO of Sika from 2017 until 2021 and member of the group management between 2007 and 2021.
-In addition to his mandate at Sika, Mr. Schuler also chairs the board of Swisspearl Group AG, Switzerland.
+He is a member of Sika's Sustainability Committee as well as the Nomination and Compensation Committee.
+Mr. Schuler was CEO of Sika from 2017 until 2021 and member of the group management between 2007 and 2021.
+In addition to his mandate at Sika, Mr. Schuler also chairs the board of Swisspearl Group AG, Niederurnen, Switzerland.

 Lucrèce Foufopoulos-De Ridder (1967), Belgian and Swiss citizen, MSc Materials Engineering (University of Gent, Belgium), MSc Polymers & Composites Engineering (University of Leuven, Belgium) and Executive Business Education (Insead, Paris, France and IMD, Lausanne, Switzerland), was appointed as a member of the Board of Directors in 2022.
-She is a member of Sika's Audit Committee and Sustainability Committee.
-In addition, Ms. Foufopoulos-De Ridder is a member of the board of Royal Vopak, Rotterdam, Netherlands (listed company) and Borouge (a joint venture between Borealis and ADNOC), Abu Dhabi, UAE as well as member of the steering board of Plastics Europe (industry association with the purpose to make plastics more sustainable), Brussels, Belgium.
+She is a member of Sika's Sustainability Committee.
+In addition, Ms. Foufopoulos-De Ridder is a member of the board of Royal Vopak, Rotterdam, Netherlands (listed company), Amcor plc, Bristol, United Kingdom and Borouge (a joint venture between Borealis and ADNOC), Abu Dhabi, UAE as well as member of the steering board of Plastics Europe (industry association with the purpose to make plastics more sustainable), Brussels, Belgium.

 Gordana Landén (1964), Swedish citizen, BSc Human Resource Development and Labour Relations (University of Stockholm, Sweden), was appointed as a member of the Board of Directors in 2022.
 She is a member of Sika's Nomination and Compensation Committee.
-Ms. Landén is also the Chief HR Officer of Adecco Group, Zurich, Switzerland and a member of the foundation council of Adecco Innovation Foundation, Zurich, Switzerland.